rsksmart/devportal-1.0/rif/rns/integrate/integrate-wallet.md

 }
 ```

-Take in account that this method submits a transaction, so it will spend some gas.
+Take into account that this method submits a transaction, so it will spend some gas.

 ### Set other blockchain addresses

-The implementation of this method in the RNS JS library is in progress, you can check the status [here](https://github.com/rnsdomains/rns-js/issues/45).
-If you are not so patient, you can interact directly with the contracts.
-[Here](/rif/rns/architecture/MultiCryptoResolver/) you have some information about multichain resolution.
+The implementation of this method in the RNS JS library is in progress, and you can check [its status here](https://github.com/rnsdomains/rns-js/issues/45).
+If you do not wish to wait, you can interact directly with the contracts.
+Check out this article about [multichain resolution](/rif/rns/architecture/MultiCryptoResolver/).

 ## Register subdomains for newcomers

-There are several options to register subdomains to your users.
+There are several options to register subdomains for your users.
 The main thing you need to know is that the only payment needed is the transaction fee.
-Subdomains are completely free!
-The owner of the domains decides when, how and who will receive a subdomain.
+Subdomains are **completely free**!
+The owner of a domain decides when, how, and who receives subdomains.

 But before registering a subdomain, you need to make sure that the subdomain is available.
 Let's code a bit.